aws-samples/aws-modernization-hub/content/card/newrelic.md

 description: Application Observability with the New Relic One platform

 # categories is the overall themes covered.
-categories: [DevOps, Containers, Automation, Monitoring, APM]
+categories: [DevOps, Containers, Automation, Observability, APM]

 # tags are the technologies covered in the workshop
 tags: [CodeCommit, CodeBuild, CodePipeline, Fargate, New Relic APM, New Relic One Dashboards]